Modern methods of construction: History

 The MMC term started to enter common industry use in the early 2000s following the publication of the Egan Report, Rethinking Construction, in November 1998.
-An industry task force chaired by Sir John Egan, produced an influential report on the UK construction industry, which did much to drive efficiency improvements in UK construction industry practice during the early years of the 21st century, with its recommendations implemented through initiatives including the Movement for Innovation (M4I) and the Construction Best Practice Programme (CBBP).
+An industry task force chaired by Sir John Egan, produced an influential report on the UK construction industry, which did much to drive efficiency improvements in UK construction industry practice during the early years of the 21st century, with its recommendations implemented through initiatives including the Movement for Innovation (M4I) and the Construction Best Practice Programme.
 However, the emergence of some non-traditional methods substantially predated Egan's report; procurement of prefabricated homes, for example, was a UK government response to housing shortages after both World Wars, the CLASP created prefabricated schools in the late 1950s, and the 1964-1970 Labour government engaged in an "Industrialised Building Drive".

 MMC has been repeatedly advocated in UK government construction strategy statements including the 2017 Transforming Infrastructure Performance from the Infrastructure and Projects Authority (IPA), the 2019 Construction Sector Deal, the Construction Playbook (2020, 2022), and the IPA's 2021 TIP Roadmap to 2030.
 The 2022 Playbook and TIP Roadmap also encouraged procurement of construction projects based on product 'platforms' ("Platform Design for Manufacture and Assembly, PDfMA") comprising kits of parts, production processes, knowledge, people and relationships required to deliver all or part of construction projects.
 A separate publication, the Product Platform Rulebook, published by the Construction Innovation Hub and co-authored by Akerlof Ltd, Mott MacDonald and AtkinsRéalis, outlined stratagies to deliver a platform-based approach.

 The UK Government has also invested in MMC initiatives and businesses.
 During the 2010s, as government backing (including via Homes England) for MMC grew, several UK companies (for example, Ilke Homes, L&G Modular Homes, House by Urban Splash, Modulous, Lighthouse and TopHat) were established to develop modular homes as an alternative to traditionally-built residences.
 From its Knaresborough, Yorkshire factory (opened in 2018, closed in 2023), Ilke Homes delivered two- and three-bedroom 'modular' homes that could be erected in 36 hours.
 Homes England invested £30m in Ilke Homes in November 2019, and a further £30m in September 2021.
 Despite a further fund-raising round, raising £100m in December 2022, Ilke Homes went into administration on 30 June 2023, with most of the company's 1,150 staff made redundant, and creditors owed £320m, including £68m owed to Homes England.
 L&G Modular Homes halted production in May 2023, blaming planning delays and the COVID-19 pandemic for its failure, with the enterprise incurring total losses over seven years of £295m.